-NAT Traversal

-Use NAT traversal when your AXIS 213 PTZ is located on an intranet (LAN) and you wish to make it available from the other (WAN) side of a NAT router.
+NAT Traversal (port mapping) for IPv4 - Use NAT traversal when your AXIS 215 PTZ/AXIS 215 PTZ-E is located on an intranet (LAN) and you wish to make it available from the other (WAN) side of a NAT router.
 With NAT traversal properly configured, all HTTP traffic to an external HTTP port in the NAT router will be forwarded to the network camera.

-Enable/Disable - When enabled, the AXIS 213 PTZ will attempt to configure port mapping in a NAT router on your network, using $UPnP^{TM}$.
+Enable/Disable - When enabled, the AXIS 215 PTZ/AXIS 215 PTZ-E will attempt to configure port mapping in a NAT router on your network, using UPnPTM.